MicrosoftDocs/architecture-center/docs/cloud-adoption/decision-guides/resource-consistency/overview.md

 ## Hierarchical consistency

-As the size of your cloud estate grows, you may need to support more complicated governance requirements than can be supported using the Azure Enterprise Agreement's Enterprise/Department/Account/Subscription hierarchy.
-Resource groups allows you to support additional levels of hierarchy within your organization, applying Azure Policy rules and access controls at a resource group level.
+Resource groups allows you to support additional levels of hierarchy within your organization within the subscription, applying Azure Policy rules and access controls at a resource group level.
+However, As the size of your cloud estate grows, you may need to support more complicated cross-subscription governance requirements than can be supported using the Azure Enterprise Agreement's Enterprise/Department/Account/Subscription hierarchy.

-[Azure management groups](../subscriptions/overview.md#management-groups) can support more complicated organizational structures by overlaying an alternative hierarchy on top of your enterprise agreement's structure.
-This allows subscriptions, and the resources they contain, to support access control and policy enforcement mechanisms organized to match your business organizational requirements.
+[Azure management groups](../subscriptions/overview.md#management-groups) allows you to organization subscriptions into more sophisticated organizational structures by grouping subscriptions in an alternative hierarchy to that established by your enterprise agreement's structure.
+This alternate hierarchy allows you to apply access control and policy enforcement mechanisms across multiple subscriptions and the resources they contain.
+Management group hierarchies can be used to match your cloud estate's subscriptions with operations or business governance requirements.

 ## Automated consistency